Table of Contents

 In Luke 15:15-31, there was a father that had two sons.
 Each son was to receive a portion of their father’s wealth.
 The youngest son asked to receive his money immediately.
 So, the father divided the value of his estate and gave it to the sons.

 Then, the younger son left his father’s house and went to a distant country.
-During his time there, the younger son spent all his money because he was living a lavish and wild lifestyle.
+During his time there, the younger son spent all his money because he was living a lavish and reckless lifestyle.
 After he had spent everything, there was famine in the land and he was in desperate need.

 To earn money, he got a job taking care of pigs.
 During this time, it was one of the most degrading and low paying job.
 The son eventually realizes that his father is forgiving.
 And he can return home to his father’s wealth and goodness.